alexisduque/pw-coffee-machine/documentation/hardware.md

 ## Step 3 : Wire the machine to the Relay

 Cut the phase wire, which is the brown one in the Step 2 picture.
 Then, connect each end to the relay module, as in the next picture.
-The relay module will act as a switch, you can control with the Edison board.
+The relay module will act as a switch that you can control with the Edison board.

 Note that you may need to extend the wire length to place the relay module with more convenience.

 ![](./images/relay-pw.png)

-## Step4 : Wire the circuit
+## Step 4 : Wire the circuit

-Finally, wire the control circuit, to interface the Intel Edison GPIO with the relay moule on the breadboard, like in the following image.
+Finally, wire the control circuit, to interface the Intel Edison GPIO with the relay module on the breadboard, like in the following image.

 Your Intel Edison board can now controle the coffee maker
 ![](./images/edison-coffee_bb.png)

-### Since you ensure everythings works, next step is building a tiny case for the Intel EDISON and the circuit following this [tutorial](./casing.md)
+### Since you ensure everything works, next step is building a tiny case for the Intel EDISON and the circuit following this [tutorial](./casing.md)